-This policy sets out the Group's position in relation to the welfare of any animals where we interface with the supply chain.
+This policy sets out the Group's position in relation to the welfare of any animals where we interface with them.

 1.2 Scope

 This policy is applicable to all of the AB Agri Group's employees and operations globally.